jackklys/MetricVAE/README.md

 In the following visualizations the first image corresponds to the model with no distance regularizer.

-We visualize the encoded data (that is the latent space of the VAE) using tsne.
+A tsne visualization of the encoded data (that is, the latent space of the VAE).

 <img src="images/no_dist_reg/latent.png" width="450" height="337" />